DhavaniAvu/Adidas-Sales-Analysis/README.md

 ## Insights gained
 The Adidas sales analysis project successfully identified crucial insights and trends that can inform business strategies.
 By employing a range of data analysis techniques, including EDA and time series analysis, the project provided a comprehensive understanding of sales dynamics and potential future performance.

-## REFER THE CODE FILE AND CSV FILE FOR MORE DETAILED EXPLANATION OF PROJECT AND PROJECT CODE.
+## REFER THE CODE FILE AND HTML FILE FOR MORE DETAILED EXPLANATION OF PROJECT AND PROJECT CODE.